TRAN-Gia-Quoc-Bao/Project-Comfort-Vehicle-Control/3. Comfort-oriented cruise control/README.md

-# Cruise control strategies
+# Comfort-oriented cruise control
-Here I coded some controllers for comfort-oriented cruise control of an autonomous vehicle.

-These include LQR, with and without gain-scheduling and compensation using a feed-forward part.
-The MATLAB codes are accompanied by Simulink models.
+Here, I combined the reference speed generator (done by my friend, I added only her final results here) in the Polynomial_Megane.m files and my work to finally get a complete comfort-oriented cruise control strategy.